 Lasell College’s Department of Graduate and Professional Studies in Newton has a Master of Science in Communication program with concentrations in Health Communication, Integrated Marketing Communication, and Public Relations.
 This program combines online and campus-based classes that cover topics such as organizational communication, media relations, public opinion and persuasion, conflict resolution and negotiation, public relations writing, communication research, leadership in communication, communication ethics, and integrated marketing communication.
 Students also have the option of taking their classes entirely online (see below).

-Regis College’s School of Business and Communication, located in Weston, offers a Master of Science in Organizational and Professional Communication that provides students with knowledge of and skills in digital communication technologies and developing content strategies and campaigns that engage a wide range of audiences.
+Regis College’s School of Business and Communication, located in Weston, offers a Master of Arts in Strategic Communication with optional degree tracks in Nonprofit Communication and Sports Communication.
+The program provides students with knowledge of and skills in digital communication technologies and developing content strategies and campaigns that engage a wide range of audiences.
 Students have flexibility in selecting the courses that comprise their degree program, and can choose from courses in areas such as multimedia communication, business writing, crisis communication, organizational communication, public relations, and corporate social responsibility.

 Online Master’s in Communication Programs for Residents of Massachusetts